-Ric Fulop, CEO and co-founder of Desktop Metal, said that the 316L enables engineers to print metal parts for a wide range of applications, including engine parts, laboratory equipment, pulp and paper manufacturing, medical devices, chemical and petrochemical processing, kitchen appliances, jewelry and even cryogenic tools and equipment.
+Ric Fulop, CEO, and co-founder of Desktop Metal, said that the 316L enables engineers to print metal parts for a wide range of applications, including engine parts, laboratory equipment, pulp, and paper manufacturing, medical devices, chemical and petrochemical processing, kitchen appliances, jewelry, and even cryogenic tools and equipment.

 3 applications of 316L parts printed with the Studio System are:

-- Combustion fuel nozzle for marine tankers
+1. Combustion fuel nozzle for marine tankers

-- Customized ring splint for medical use
+2. Customized ring splint for medical use

-- Impeller for harsh environments
+3. Impeller for harsh environments

 With chemical impellers, 316L is ideal for its chemical resistance and mechanical properties at extreme temperatures, such as those found in cryogenic, salt water, and petroleum pumps.
 The impellers are geometrically complex, with prototypes costing $1,000 or more.
 With the Studio System, the impeller was printed in 316L for $70.
 Ahmad Khowaiter, Chief Technology Officer of Saudi Aramco, said that the oil and gas industry will benefit tremendously from metal 3D printing.

-Fulop explained that as innovative companies across multiple industries adopt metal 3D printing, it is critical to accelerate this growth by expanding the portfolio of desired materials.
+As innovative companies across multiple industries adopt metal 3D printing, it is critical in accelerating this growth by expanding the portfolio of desired materials.
 Their materials science team is pushing the boundaries to enable printing metal parts for a growing range of applications in as wide a material portfolio as possible.